 Finance & Investments

-We remain content with the service and performance of Investec, our investment managers, but will continue reviewing their appointment particularly if there is a substantial influx of funds.
+We remain content with the service and performance of Investec, our investment managers, but will continue reviewing their appointment.

-We continue to receive a good variety of applications from community organisations and are ready to support more individuals & groups particularly as other sources of grant aid are reducing.
+We continue to receive a good variety of applications from individuals and community organisations and are ready to support more, particularly as other sources of grant aid are reducing.

-Encouraging young people with extra-curricular activities is a significant object of the Trust.
-The Barton & Dunstall Key Trust Award for Leadership at John Taylor High School has been very well received and attracts considerable positive publicity for the Trust.
+Encouraging young people with extra-curricular activities is a significant objective for the Trust.
+The Barton & Dunstall Key Trust Award for Leadership at John Taylor High School is very well received, attracting outstanding candidates and considerable positive publicity for the Trust.

 www.bartondunstallkeytrust.co.uk showing examples of projects we have supported and enabling potential applicants to download our Terms & Conditions and our Application Form is a valuable source of current information and promotion of the Trust.
 It is updated regularly.